 In addition, FDA regulations and guidance may be revised or reinterpreted by the FDA in ways that may significantly affect our business and our products.
-The Trump administration has also taken several executive actions, including the issuance of a number of Executive Orders, that could impose significant burdens on, or otherwise materially delay, the FDA's ability to engage in routine oversight activities such as implementing statutes through rulemaking, issuance of guidance, and review and approval of marketing applications.
-It is difficult to predict how these requirements will be interpreted and implemented and the extent to which they will impact the FDA's ability to exercise its regulatory authority.
-If these executive actions impose restrictions on the FDA's ability to engage in oversight and implementation activities in the normal course, our business may be negatively impacted.
-Any new regulations or guidance, or revisions or reinterpretations of existing regulations or guidance, may impose additional costs or lengthen FDA review times for TSHA-101, TSHA-118, TSHA-102, TSHA-104 or any future product candidates.
+Any new regulations or guidance, or revisions or reinterpretations of existing regulations or guidance, may impose additional costs or lengthen FDA review times for TSHA-101, TSHA-102, TSHA-105, TSHA-118, TSHA-120, TSHA-121 or any future product candidates.
 We cannot determine how changes in regulations, statutes, policies, or interpretations when and if issued, enacted or adopted, may affect our business in the future.
 Such changes could, among other things, require:

-- additional clinical trials to be conducted prior to obtaining approval; - changes to manufacturing methods;

-- recalls, replacements, or discontinuance of one or more of our products; and - additional recordkeeping.
+- additional clinical trials to be conducted prior to obtaining approval; - · changes to manufacturing methods; - · recalls, replacements, or discontinuance of one or more of our products; and - additional recordkeeping.

-Such changes would likely require substantial time and impose significant costs, or could reduce the potential commercial value of TSHA-101, TSHA-118, TSHA-102, TSHA-104, or other product candidates, and could materially harm our business and our financial results.
+Such changes would likely require substantial time and impose significant costs, or could reduce the potential commercial value of TSHA-101, TSHA-102, TSHA-105, TSHA-118, TSHA-120, TSHA-121 or other product candidates, and could materially harm our business and our financial results.
 In addition, delays in receipt of or failure to receive regulatory clearances or approvals for any other products would harm our business, financial condition, and results of operations.